Maaxboon/HCS/cs50W/Django/README.md

 - django-admin startproject PROJECT_NAME: creates PROJECT_NAME alaongside some starter files.

 - run python manage.py runserver to see how the app looks.
+- run python manage.py startapp appname (Django can have many apps at the same time)